BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Why is my transaction 'In Progress' for so long?
 ------------------------------------------------

 Both Sender and Receiver Wallets need to be online to complete a transaction.
 All active addresses expires after 24 hours since creation (unless specified otherwise).
-If Sender / Receiver does not come online within that time the transaction will be cancelled automatically.
+If Sender / Receiver does not come online within that time the transaction will be canceled automatically.

 I'm sending only some of my funds to a friend.
 Why my available balance became less than expected?
 ---------------------------------------------------------------------------------------------------